OliXDS/Task3/README.md

 - Boolean Output: If the reversed string matches the original, the function returns True; otherwise, it returns False

 ## Extra Notes

+This program only checks alphanumeric palindromes.
+Punctuation or special characters are not ignored (e.g., "A man, a plan, a canal, Panama!" would need to have punctuation removed before checking)

+You can always modify the input to test different cases directly in the print(check_palindrome(...)) function call

+# Enjoy exploring palindromes with this simple and effective program!